 Note John Hemming’s daring words in Parliament this week:

 Mr Speaker, with about 75,000 people having named _____, it’s obviously impracticable to imprison them all.

 More interesting still is the issue of ‘parliamentary privilege’ – a principle that could barely sound more disconcerting.
-‘Privilege’ concerns self-sovereignty, and particularly freedom of speech.
+‘Privilege’ concerns the freedom to speak freely without fear of recrimination or prosecution.
 The Joint Committee’s 1999 report on parliamentary privilege defines it as follows:

 Parliament and its members and officers need certain rights and immunities.
 Parliament needs the right to regulate its own affairs, free from intervention by the government or the courts.
 Members need to be able to speak freely, uninhibited by possible defamation claims.
 These rights and immunities, rooted in this country’s constitutional history, are known as parliamentary privilege.